dwrobel/flatcam/README.md

 - some GUI optimizations
 - more GUI optimizations related to being part of the Advanced category or not
 - added possibility to change the positive SVG exported file color in Tool Film
-- fixed some issues recently introduced in the TclCommands CNCJob, DrillCNCJob adn write_gcode; changed some parameters names
+- fixed some issues recently introduced in the TclCommands CNCJob, DrillCNCJob and write_gcode; changed some parameters names
+- fixed issue in the Laser postprocessor where the laser was turned on as soon as the GCode started creating an unwanted cut up until the job start

 15.09.2019